Akshyat-07/Akshyat-07/README.md

 I'm a computer science student who is passionate about writing code, solving problems, and building Websites.

 - 🔭 I’m currently a CS student at Institute of Technical Education and Research , S'O'A.
-- 📚 I’m currently learning  web development using HTML , CSS ,JAVASCRIPT , REACT ,BOOTSTRAP.
+- 📚 I’m currently learning  web development using HTML , CSS ,JAVASCRIPT , REACT JS ,BOOTSTRAP and so on.
 - 👯 I’m looking for a software development internship.
 <h3> 🛠 &nbsp;Tech Stack</h3>